clairedavid/ml_in_hep/week2/DL_trainNN.md

 Time to gather all the notions covered in this lecture and learn how to build a deep learning model.

 ## Steps in Building your NN
-Designing a machine learning algorithm has a particular workflow, usually called life-cycle (but workflow would be more accurate here).
+Designing a machine learning algorithm has a particular workflow.

 The usual steps are: